per1234/EtherEventQueue/README.md

   - Type: unsigned int
 - Parameter(optional): **receiveEventLengthMax** - Maximum event length to receive.
 Longer events will be truncated to this length.
 The default value is 15.
   - Type: byte
-- Parameter(optional): **receivePayloadEventMax** - Maximum payload length to receive.
+- Parameter(optional): **receivePayloadLengthMax** - Maximum payload length to receive.
 Longer payloads will be truncated to this length.
 The default value is 80.
   - Type: unsigned int
 - Returns: boolean - `true` = success, `false` = memory allocation failure